svermeulen/text-to-colorscheme/README.md

 :T2CGenerate <text prompt>
 ```

 Where `<text prompt>` is any text describing the kind of color scheme you want (eg: `jungle`, `western saloon`, `ocean deep`, `autumn leaves`, or something more imaginative!).
+I find it helps to be as descriptive as possible to give the generator more information to work with.
 After doing this, it will take 5-10 seconds for the new color scheme to be generated, at which point it will be automatically loaded.

 Note that `text-to-colorscheme` [currently only supports dark themes](https://github.com/svermeulen/text-to-colorscheme/issues/1)